PunchSoftware/cscript/README.md

 ## Todo

++ Working on a proper scheme, AST is generally setup but need to add functions, variables, etc.
+    + Following that work on interpretation and the later stuff
 + Allow global variables to be accessed, either set or get, from outside the script.
 + We want to delay interpretation until that function is specifically called by user in C code.
 + Extend keywords to match that of C